-1-Sentence-Summary: Stillness Is The Key gives you the tools to harness the power of slowing down your body and mind for less distractions, better self-control, and above all, a happier and more peaceful life.
+1-Sentence-Summary: Stillness Is The Key will show you how to harness the power of slowing down your body and mind for less distractions, better self-control, and, above all, a happier and more peaceful life.

 Favorite quote from the author:

-Last night I watched Star Trek: Into Darkness.
-It’s a great film, but I couldn’t help feeling anxious about halfway through as the events just kept getting worse for the main characters.
-I wondered why, after almost being killed, losing his father figure, and his closest friends second-guessing him, Kirk just keeps punching forward with action.
+Last night, I watched Star Trek: Into Darkness.
+I felt anxious about halfway through as the events just kept getting worse for the main characters.
+I wondered why, after almost being killed, losing his father figure, and his closest friends second-guessing him, Captain Kirk just kept punching forward with action.

 Here are the 3 most helpful lessons on the power of taking things easier:

-- No matter what kind of crises you might be in, slowing down is always going to help you get through it better.
+- No matter what kind of crisis you might be in, slowing down will make it a bit easier to get through it.

 Are you ready to see the power of letting more peace and quiet into your life?
 Let’s begin!

 Lesson 1: Slow down to get through difficult times.

 Imagine waking up to learn that your enemy is building missiles just miles away from your country’s border.
 This was the reality for John F. Kennedy in 1962 when the Soviet Union began constructing missile sites in Cuba.
 The threat of a nuclear attack on America was suddenly very real.